 Finally, the fifth chapter includes screening studies that evaluated potential methods of screening for breast cancer outside of mammography, US, and MR imaging (30-34).
-These "other" screening tools include preliminary results from dedicated breast CT, breast-specific gamma imaging, and breast tomosynthesis.
-This section also includes a recent study reporting on reasons women in the ACRIN 6666 study refused breast MR screening and raises important issues regarding the acceptance of new imaging technologies into screening programs (32).

-In addition, the popular section Controversies in the journal Radiology has provided summaries and scientific discourse for readers on challenging and controversial topics.
+These "other" screening tools include preliminary results from dedicated breast computed tomography, breastspecific gamma imaging, and breast tomosynthesis.
+This section also includes a recent study reporting on reasons women in the ACRIN 6666 study refused breast MR screening and raises important issues regarding the acceptance of new imaging technologies into screening programs ogy has provided summaries and scientific discourse for readers on challenging and controversial topics.
 In 2009, when the U.S. Preventive Services Task Force (USPSTF) published their update on breast cancer screening recommendations, the editor of Radiology, Dr Herbert Kressel, invited the task force to provide an overview of the rationale for their recommendations.
-At the same time, Kopans (35) provided his commentary on the USPSTF recommendations.
-Petitti and her colleagues on the USPSTF (36) provide a historic perspective of the mission of the task force, the methods used for developing their guidelines, and clarification of points that were fraught with misunderstanding by medical and lay populations alike.
-Kopans (35) provides a historic perspective of the controversies surrounding breast cancer screening and a summary of key issues in study design and analyses, including the challenges of comparing results from randomized controlled trials to those from computer modeling.
+At the same time, Kopans provided his commentary on the USPSTF recommendations.
+Petitti and her colleagues on the USPSTF (35) provide a historic perspective of the mission of the task force, the methods used for developing their guidelines, and clarification of points that were fraught with misunderstanding by medical and lay populations alike.
+Kopans (36) provides a historic perspective of the controversies surrounding breast cancer screening and a summary of key issues in study design and analyses, including the challenges of comparing results from randomized controlled trials to those from computer modeling.
 Further, he explains the importance of assigning appropriate weighting to benefits and risks of screening mammography to guide effective and informed decision making by our patients and their clinicians.
 Taken together, these two editorials provide a comprehensive summary of the highly publicized and often misunderstood USPSTF recommendations, with particular emphasis on the recommendation regarding routine mammographic screening of women in their 40s.